 There are two main forms of assessment: formative and summative.

-A Birkdale High School we believe that, apart from the external examinations, all assessments should have a formative purpose.
-Our assessments should act as a bridge between our teaching, and the learning we are trying to achieve; checking that students have learnt the knowledge taught to them and whether they have fluency in that knowledge.
-It is possible, through analysis of performance in summative assessments, to identify gaps in skills and knowledge, and to use this to inform teaching and learning.
+At Birkdale High School we believe that, apart from the external examinations, all assessments should have a formative purpose.
+Our assessments should act as a bridge between our teaching, and the learning we are trying to achieve; checking that students have learnt the information taught to them and whether they have fluency in that knowledge.
+It is possible, through analysis of performance in summative assessments, to identify gaps in skills and knowledge, and to use this to improve teaching and learning.